ansible/community-docs/integration_tests_quick_start_guide.rst

 Let's say we got an issue in the ``community.postgresql`` collection.
 When users pass a name containing underscores to the ``postgresql_user`` module, the module fails.

 We cloned the collection repository to the ``~/ansible_collections/community/postgresql`` directory and :ref:`prepared our environment <Prepare-local-environment>`.
-Being there, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
+From the collection's root directory, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
 It means that we already have tests for the module.

 We start with reproducing the bug.